 For Public Employees Retirement Fund members whose annuity is calculated using Method 1, a full annuity is available when age plus years of service equal 90.
+Normal retirement age is 65 for members hired prior to July, 1, 1989, and the age for unreduced Social Security benefits capped at age 66 for Coordinated Plan members hired on or after July 1, 1989.
 A reduced retirement annuity is also available to eligible members seeking early retirement.

 The benefit provisions stated in the previous paragraphs of this section are current provisions and apply to active plan participants.
 Vested, terminated employees who are entitled to benefits but are not yet receiving them are bound by the provisions in effect at the time they last terminated public service.

 3. Employee Retirement Systems and Pension Plans